stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 comments: 'yes'
 ---

-I often "brag" to family, friends and colleagues that I have reached inbox zero.
-This is not to bring attention to myself but rather to inspire others to share in my joy of having a tamed inbox.
-Unfortunately, my boasting was not helpful.
-I simply showed in my social media posts that it could be done.
-I never shared how it is done; until now.
-I hope that others will spend time understanding my process and use it to create their own.
-See what I wrote there?
-That's right.
-The steps I list below may not work for everyone (but it might for some); however, I hope to inspire you to develop your own process.
+I often "brag" to family, friends, and colleagues when I reach inbox zero.
+I do this to inspire others to share in my joy of having a tamed inbox.
+Unfortunately, my boasting is not helpful.
+I just tell people my inbox is empty, but have never shared the process; until now.
+Let's get started.
+I include a table of contents in case you want to jump around this post to specific steps.

 <!-- TOC -->